 But it contains only gray values (R=G=B) from 0 (black) to 255 (white).
-Now imagine that a ramp from one color to another (e.g. a gray ramp from black to white) that is 256 pixels wide would use one out of the 256 gray values (0-255) at each position.
-But instead of using a gray value a halftone would mix the main colors (black, white) based on the scale value (0-255).
-Every pixel of the pattern that has a lower value as the gray value that we actually would like to draw uses the first color (black) and pixels that have a higher value use the second color (white).
+Now imagine that a ramp from one color to another (e.g. the ramp from blue to yellow) that is 256 pixels wide would use one out of the 256 gray values (0-255) at each position.
+But instead of using a gray value a halftone would mix the main colors (blue, yellow) based on the scale value (0-255).
+Every pixel of the pattern that has a lower value as the x position would like to draw the first color (blue) and pixels that have a higher value use the second color (yellow).

-The more we reach to the end of the ramp the more white appears.
+The more we reach to the end of the ramp the more often yellow appears.
 The pattern used for a 4x4 bayer matrix looks like this:

 An example that is easier to understand is a simple bubble pattern that just uses repeating bubbles that have a centered highlight.
 With this the halftone scale effect is not directly used to simulate an RGB value but rather a kind of patterned transition effect.
 The pattern looks like this:

 The higher the scale the more the bubble will fill up with the second color starting from the outside area to the highlight point.
 Using them with gradient fills can look like this: